 After finalizing architectural plans and conducting a building campaign, the new Ryther in Wedgwood was completed and opened in June 1957.
 Just as had been done in 1920 at the move to Wallingford, in 1957 a delighted caravan of Ryther children transported their belongings to the new site in Wedgwood.

-The legacy of Mother Ryther continues today at the residential treatment center.
-Children at Ryther are given individual therapy to deal with issues resulting from abuse, neglect, mental illness or addiction.
-The children are taught specific ways to identify and deal with their emotions, and make positive choices.
+The legacy of Mother Ryther continues today, even without the residential program.
+Children, youth and families who come to Ryther are given individual therapy to deal with issues resulting from abuse, neglect, mental illness or addiction.
+Children and youth are taught specific ways to identify and deal with their emotions, and make positive choices.
 Ryther staff guide, coach and teach so that every child and family they work with may experience new ways of thinking, may develop positive relationships, and realize a better life.

 Ways to help support the work of Ryther: